cpcwood/makers-skills-workshops/week-5/callbacks_following_the_flow_of_control - done/README.md

 1. `console.log` a number in each part of the code.
 Run the code.
 The numbers should be logged in order: 1, 2, 3, 4...
 If they aren't, follow the flow of control to figure out why.
 Correct the `console.log`s.

 2. What value does `getReturnValue` have?
 What value does `peopleResponse` have?
 Why are they different?

+// jQuery ajax doesn't return the return value from the internal function, instead it returns request object, event listeners can be set up on that object

 ```js
 var getReturnValue = $.get("https://async-workshops-api.herokuapp.com/people", function(peopleResponse) {